vmware-tanzu-learning/cnd-config-practices-eduk8s/workshop-instructions/content/exercises/03-configuration-drift.md

 ## Restart all instances

-One way to avoid *Configuration Drift* is to restart all application instances on a periodic basis through automation.
+You are going to restart all application instances and see if they all pick up the new configuration value.

 1. Rollout the application